Skip to Content

 4. E-Commerce: https://github.com/wrtnlabs/autobe-example-shoppingΒ

-If you’re unsure what to try, start with the BBS example script below.
+If you’re unsure what to try, start with this example script to create a political/economic discussion board:

 1. I want to create a political/economic discussion board.
 Since I’m not familiar with programming, please write a requirements analysis report as you see fit.